encukou/snake-workshop/lessons/beginners/install-editor/index.md

 ## Editor selection and settings

-If you choose an editor, click on its name and you will be taken to instructions for downloading and setting it up.
+Choose an editor and click on its name for instructions for downloading and setting it up.
 (You don't have to come back to this page again.)

 * [Visual Studio Code]({{ subpage_url('vscode') }}) - recommended editor for Windows and macOS (and suitable for Linux as well).
-  Recently, it has become probably the most popular code editor.
+  This is currently the most popular code editor among programmers.
-  It offers many features and has a large user and developer base, so it is constantly improving.
+  It offers many features and is constantly improving.

-  Recently, it is capable of more and more - even things that are a bit disturbing for a beginner.
+  Recently, it is capable of more and more - even things that are a bit distracting for a beginner.
   Don't be afraid to adjust or turn off some features.

 On Linux, you probably already have Gedit or Kate installed.